MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 - `<trace-id>` - identifies overall distributed trace.
 22 base64 characters (* 6 = 132 bits ~= 16 bytes).
 - `<span-base-id>` - Optional: defines the span that is base for the hierarchy of other spans.
 Not more than 11 base64 characters.
 - `<level>` - Optional: sequence (or unique random) number of a call made by specific layer.
 Not more than 11 base64 characters.
-- maximum length of the header value should be 128 bytes.
+- maximum length of the header value should be 256 bytes.

 There are three types of operations that can be made with the `Request-Id`:
 - **Extend**: used to create a new unique request id.
+Implementation of this operation MUST append `.0` and MAY also append the five base64 entropy characters like: `.XXXXX.0`.

+    With entropy:
-    Request-Id = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D.Ao.1`
+    Request-Id = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D.AoFgw.1`
     Extend(Request-Id) = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D.AoFgw.1.kWFxt.0` (`kWFxt` represents five random base64 characters.
 Zero indicates the beginning of the request).

     Request-Id = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D`
     Extend(Request-Id) = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D.kWFxt.0` (`kWFxt` represents five random base64 characters.
+Zero indicates the beginning of the request).

+    Without entropy:
+    Request-Id = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D.1`
+    Extend(Request-Id) = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D.1.0` (`kWFxt` represents five random base64 characters.
+Zero indicates the beginning of the request).

+    Request-Id = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D`
+    Extend(Request-Id) = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D.0` (`kWFxt` represents five random base64 characters.
 Zero indicates the beginning of the request).

 - **Increment**: used to mark the "next" attempt to call the dependant service Request-Id = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D.3` Increment(Request-Id) = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D.4`

 - **Reset**: preserves `<trace-id>` and generate a new 11 base64 characters `<span-base-id>` without any hierarchy.
 Used to reset the long hierarchical string or as a replacement for either **Extend** or **Increment**.
     Request-Id = `3qdi2JDFioDFjDSF223f23-SdfD8DF908D`
     Reset(Request-Id) = `3qdi2JDFioDFjDSF223f23-MGY+gOT/kgZ`